codeanticode/eliza/README.md

 ## Source code

-If you want to share your library's source code, we recommend to use an online repository available for free at [Google Code] (http://code.google.com) or [GitHub](https://github.com/).
+If you want to share your library's source code, we recommend using an online repository available for free at [Google Code] (http://code.google.com) or [GitHub](https://github.com/).

 ## <a name='AddingJARs'/>Adding core.jar and other .jar files to your classpath</a>